eelstork/l3-lang/README.md

 L3 unifies behavior trees, STRIPS style planning (such as goal oriented planning), problem solving (BFS/DFS/BeFS) and evolutionary programming (via STGP).

-There is a draft implementation.
-The implementation may be made publicized in March 2024 or later.
+A draft implementation may be publicized in March 2024 or later.

 Transpective: remembering the past, while peering into the future.

-*If you implement L3, or derive a language from this specification, or implement L3 inspired features, include a fair, explicit, prominent attribution notice in your documentation, such as "this language is inspired from L3, a programming originally designed by T.E.A de Souza".*
+*If you implement L3, or derive a language from this specification, or implement L3 inspired features, include a fair, explicit, prominent attribution notice in your documentation, such as "this language is inspired from L3, a programming language originally designed by T.E.A de Souza".*

-Sufficient information about the author(s) is available [here](AUTHORS.md)
+Information about the author(s) is available [here](AUTHORS.md).

 ## Who should read this?